ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA security configuration.md

 The OPC UA security standard is concerned with the authentication of client and server applications, the authentication of users and confidentiality of their communication.
 As the security model relies heavily on Transport Level Security (TLS) to establish a secure communication link with an OPC UA server, each client, including the adapter, must have a digital certificate deployed and configured.
 Certificates uniquely identify client applications and machines on servers, and allow for creation of a secure communication link when trusted on both sides.

-OPC UA adapter generates a self-signed certificate when the first secure connection attempt is made.
-Each OPC UA adapter instance creates a certificate store where its own certificates, as well as those of the server, will be persisted.
+The adapter generates a self-signed certificate when the first secure connection attempt is made.
+Each adapter instance creates a certificate store where its own certificates, as well as those of the server, will be persisted.

 ## Configure OPC UA adapter security

-Complete the following procedure to configure OPC UA adapter security:
+Complete the following procedure to configure adapter security:

 1. In your data source configuration, set `UseSecureConnection` to **true**.
 For more information, see [OSIsoft Adapter for OPC UA data source configuration](xref:OSIsoftAdapterForOPCUADataSourceConfiguration).